 The knowledge generated by CMOP is significant to heritage research and practice and will have an international impact in the following areas: new interpretation of development of conservation issues in oil-based works of art, tailored approaches to conservation treatment, new scientific methodologies and research streams, and the creation of continuous professional development and student training courses and workshops for conservators.

-Over the course of the project, collaboration has become strong and productive, and these key professional relationships will continue to build.
-Thus far, project outputs have reached international audiences across several fora including the CMOP webpages and a 4-minute documentary film aimed at the general public which outlined the key challenges and aims of the CMOP project.
-A total of 13 peer reviewed articles and 8 other texts were published, with more than 10 additional papers under preparation (see Publications).
-To celebrate the culmination of the project, the CMOP project partners contributed 35% of the total content for the Conference on Modern Oil Paints, event held at the Rijksmuseum, Amsterdam, 23-25 May 2018, which attracted 326 delegates from 31 countries, from conservation private studios and institutions, museums and galleries, and research institutions.
+Over the course of the project, the collaboration has become strong and productive, and these key professional relationships will continue to build.
+Thus far, project outputs have reached international audiences across several fora including the CMOP webpages and a 4-minute documentary film produced for a general, non-specialist audience that outlined the key challenges and aims of the CMOP project.
+A total of 13 peer reviewed articles and 8 other texts were published, during the project with many more papers published post-project.
+CMOP project partners contributed 35% of the total content for the Conference on Modern Oil Paints event held at the Rijksmuseum, Amsterdam, 23-25 May 2018, which attracted 326 delegates from 31 countries, from private conservation studios and institutions, museums and galleries, and research institutions.
+This highly successful conference proceedings were published as a volume through Springer, entitled Conservation of Modern Oil Paintings, in 2019 (see Publications).

 Klaas Jan van den Berg, Lise Steyn, Digna van der Woude (University of Amsterdam); Ilaria Bonaduce (University of Pisa); Bronwyn Ormsby, Luigi Galimberti (Tate); Aviva Burnstock (Courtauld Institute of Art)